LRANet: Towards Accurate and Efficient Scene Text Detection with Low-Rank Approximation Network: Experiments

 We set the text scale ranges of P3, P4 and P5 in FPN to $[0, 0.25]$, $[0.2, 0.65]$, $[0.55, 1]$ of the image size, respectively.
 The dimension $M$ of eigenanchor space is set to $14$.
 The sampling number $K$ in the sparse assignment scheme is $3$.
 The loss weight $\lambda$ in Eq.~\eqref{eq-Selection-metric} is $2$.
 When training from scratch, we adopt stochastic gradient descent (SGD) to optimize our network with the weight decay of $0.0005$ and the momentum of $0.9$.
 For each dataset the training is conducted on its own training set.
 We set the training batch size to $4$ and train $500$ epochs, with the learning rate initialized at $0.001$.
 For more comprehensive comparisons, we pre-train our model on SynthText-150K for $5$ epochs, and then fine-turn $300$ epochs for all datasets.
 The employed data augmentation includes random rotation, random scale, random flip and random crop.

 In the testing stage, we set the short sides of the test image to $704$, $1000$, $800$ for CTW1500, Total-Text and MSRA-TD500, respectively.
 To maintain the original aspect ratio, we resize the long side accordingly.
-For a fair comparison of detection speed, the speed is the averaged inference time by testing the image 20 times.
 All experiments are carried out on an NVIDIA RTX3090 GPU.